jeanbaptistemora/fluidattacks-universe2/doc/index.rst

 of the subscriptions they have access to.

 +++++++++++++++
-Toolbox
+Fluid CLI
 +++++++++++++++
-Toolbox is a software, which makes the hacker's job easier by providing the tools they need in continuous testing.
+FLuid CLI is a software, which makes the hacker's job easier by providing the tools they need in continuous testing.

-You can access more documentation about Toolbox :ref:`here <api-reference>`.
+You can access more documentation about it :ref:`here <api-reference>`.

 .. _repo-cloning: